florentLutz/FAST-OAD-CS23-HE/docs/documentation/models/propulsion/source/pemfc/models.rst

     A_{cross} = \frac {\lambda_{pd} \cdot V_{ref}} {L_{pemfc}}

 Where :math:`\lambda_{pd}` is the power density ratio, calculated as the power density of the Aerostak 200W divided by the power density of the fuel cell.
-This factor adjusts the dimension to consider all variety of different PEMFC stacks.
+This factor adjusts the dimension to consider all variety of PEMFC stacks.

 Finally, the Height :math:`H_{pemfc}` and width :math:`W_{pemfc}` of the PEMFC stack can be obtained as: